how we do + what we value

 Bringin’ it home

-Sara moves off to the side to start catching facial expressions of the groom, and the people in the audience.
-Mat moves back to get a wider shot of the full ceremony scene with everyone seated and the couple at the front.
-Then he moves off to Sara’s opposing side to catch the face of the bride.
-About half way through, we switch sides (IN STEALTHMODE ALWAYS) and then during the exchange of the rings Sara moves back into the aisle near the front while Mat kinda goes wherever he feels like.
-For the kiss, usually Sara stays in the same spot and Mat either goes to the back or to the front if there’s a place to hide, to attempt that shot where everybody is in the background clapping and the couple is kissing, but this isn’t always possible, so no promises.
+Mat and Sara kinda circle slowly around the area (space permitting) to try to capture all perspectives.
+We try to get wide shots and close-ups too.
+For the kiss, usually Sara crouches or stands in the aisle to get it from the front and Mat either goes to the back for a wider shot or to the front if there’s a place to hide, to attempt that shot where everybody is in the background clapping and the couple is kissing, but this isn’t always possible, so no promises.
 We take casual shots of the signing (you do not need to look at us and smile and arrange the flowers artfully or whatever bullshit) and then run backwards down the aisle to catch your announcement and exit.
 Yay!
 You’re married!

 CLOSE MENU